mirekmarek/php-jet/application/data/readme.txt

-The directory must be writable
+This directory must be writable